 The happiest creature on the planet lives about 30 meters from where I sleep.

-What I do know is this: this avian has a clarion wail and it is happy as hell.
+What I do know is this: this avian has a clarion wail and is happy as hell.